sahil053/TelegramWeatherBot/README.md

  • /help to get the list of all the commands

+note-
+1. the commands are case sensitive
-please note that the bot and admin is deployed on free server so as the server sleeps after some time please give the app some time to work smoothly when you run it.
+2. The bot and admin is deployed on free server as the server sleeps after some time please give the app some time to work smoothly when you run it.